adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/teaser/v1/teaser/README.md

     1. `link` - property that stores the Call-to-Action link
     2. `text` - property that stores the Call-to-Action text
 3. `./fileReference` - property or `file` child node - will store either a reference to the image file, or the image file
-4. `./linkURL` - required URL to which the teaser will link to
+4. `./linkURL` - link applied to teaser elements.
+URL or path to a content page
 5. `./jcr:title` - defines the value of the teaser title and HTML `title` attribute of the teaser image
 6. `./titleFromPage` - defines whether or not the title value is taken from the linked page
 7. `./jcr:description` - defines the value of the teaser description
 8. `./descriptionFromPage` - defines whether or not the description value is taken from the linked page

 ### Extending the Teaser Component
 When extending the Teaser component by using `sling:resourceSuperType`, developers need to define the `imageDelegate` property for the proxy component and point it to the designated Image component.

 For example: